How cloth nappies work

 |Large||11 – 16 kg|

 |X-Large||16 – 20 kg|

-Ecobots liners are safe to flush and fully biodegradable, made from bamboo fibre.
-They are very soft, but do not wash well, hence we price them accordingly.
+Ecobots liners are fully biodegradable, made from bamboo fibre.
+They are very soft but do not wash well, hence we price them accordingly.
 They keep the solids off your nappy making it much easier to wash.

-If you are using a water resistant cream, or nappy barrier cream then you need to use a flushable liner to protect the nappy from becoming waterproof!
+If you are using a water-resistant cream, or nappy barrier cream then you can use a liner to protect the nappy from becoming waterproof!